thenickben/SplitCSV-Spark/README.md

 # SplitCSV-Spark
-Big Data - Split a large CSV file into N smaller ones and save them into the local disk
+Big Data- Spark Scala - Split a large CSV file into N smaller ones and save them into the local disk